 In general, the notion of before means occupying lower-numbered bit positions, and the bit positions are numbered according to dfdl:bitOrder.
-Hence, when dfdl:bitOrder is 'mostSignificantBitFirst', grammar regions that are before, will occupy more-significant bits, and when dfdl:bitOrder is 'leastSignificantBitFirst', grammar regions that are before will occupy less-significant bits.
+Hence, when dfdl:bitOrder is 'mostSignificantBitFirst', grammar regions that are before, occupy more-significant bits, and when dfdl:bitOrder is 'leastSignificantBitFirst', grammar regions that are before occupy less-significant bits.